Kumaraswamy Pulavar: Early life

 In 1878 Rao Bhahadur C. W. Thamotharampillai asked the Pulavar to teach at his Saivapracasa Tamil School at Elalai, and two years later Pulavar was promoted to be the principal of the school.

 He was there for 22 years and earned high recognition for his hard work.
 During this time Pulavar wrote a number of research papers on ancient Tamil literature.
 He also wrote and published several articles on greatness of the Hindu Saiva religion to counter the insulting articles published by Christian clergy at that time in Jaffna and Tamil Nadu.
 In 1892 he married Chinnachiammai, daughter of Mylvahanam of Kantharodai / Uduvil.

 Contributions

 When in 1896 Pulavar became a member of a committee, which was formed to oversee the reconstruction of the Naguleswaram temple in Kīrimalai which was destroyed by the Portuguese colonials in 1621, he also composed the Oonjel songs on Lord Shiva of Naguleswaram temple.
 In 1900 Jaffna Tamil Sangam was established by Kailasa Pillai, with the Pulavar as the chief examiner and member of the scholarly panel.
 In 1902 Pulavar was appointed as the head master of Arumuga Navalar’s Saivapirahasa Tamil School in Vannarpannai.

 Eventually he gained much recognition for his eminence.
 In 1902 Madurai Tamil Sangam was established in Tamil Nadu by Zemeendar Panditurai Devar and Ramanathapuram King Rajarajeswara Sethupathi.
-Pulavar was one of the first Tamil scholars invited to be examiner of the panel of Tamil scholars, a position held by him for the next 20 years.
+Pulavar was one of the first Tamil scholars invited to be examiner of the panel of Tamil scholars, a position he held for the next 20 years.